 Note that the size of the big annual flood has been increasing over the years - in general, the biggest floods have occurred relatively recently.
 This is the cost of urbanization.
-The more you pave and roof, the faster ever increasing amounts of runoff rush directly to the creek.
-In hydrologist speak, the hydrograph gets steeper, higher and shorter, and a hell of a lot more impressive.
-And global warming is expected to further increase peak flows in future years.
+The more you pave and roof over, the faster ever increasing amounts of runoff rush directly to the creek.
+In hydrologist speak, the hydrograph gets flashier: steeper, higher and shorter, and more impressive.
+Global warming is expected to further increase peak flows in future years.
 Rain may come less frequently, but it will come.
 There will still be big years, and arguably the biggest storms will be even bigger since warmer air carries greater amounts of water vapor.
 Extreme events will become even more extreme.